 The urushiol resin can cause harsher reactions for those who have been exposed to it before.
 Sensitivity to urushiol might decrease if you do not come into contact with it until later in life.
 Only about 15 percent of people are resistant to urushiol, so don’t feel safe around poison oak unless you are absolutely sure you are resistant.
 You also may become sensitive with repeated exposure, so your resistance might be short-lived.

 Danger: Smoke inhalation from burning poison oak can send you straight to the emergency room.
-Avoid burning this plant!
+Avoid burning this plant (and poison ivy)!

 Poison Oak Treatment